Meet the cast of Netflix fantasy series Cursed

 The updated take on the Arthurian legend includes some of folklore's most famous figures.

-A new take on the Arthurian Legend is coming to Netflix this month, centred around a reimagined version of the Lady of the Lake played by 13 Reasons Why star Katherine Langford.
+A new take on the Arthurian Legend has arrived on Netflix, centred around a reimagined version of the Lady of the Lake played by 13 Reasons Why star Katherine Langford.

 Many of the characters that feature in Cursed are versions of some of the most famous figures in folklore, including King Arthur and Merlin, and they are joined by an extensive list of supporting players that may be slightly less familiar to audiences.